mahdihassani12/typescript_node_js_starter/README.md

-# Getting start with our mern stack project.
+# This is just a demo project on how to start a typescript node js project

-### stacks: React, Node, Express, Mongodb
+### stacks: React, Node, Express, Mongodb, Typescript
-### Creating some components on front to add posts.
+### npm i for installing node modules
-### Creating some routes on backend to store the posts.
+### npm run build: for compiling typescript files
-### Finally the crud application will be added here.
+### npm start for: for runing node project